-Keywords: Standard deviation, performance evaluation, multicriteria decision making, multidimensional compromise optimization, vector normalization, multicriteria decision making, multicriteria analysis, multidimensional decision analysis.
+Keywords: Performance Evaluation, standard deviation, multicriteria analysis, multicriteria decision making, multidimensional compromise optimization, vector normalization, multidimensional decision analysis

 Schramm, F., and Morais, D.C.(2012).
 Decision support model for selecting and evaluating suppliers in the construction industry, Pesquisa Operacional (2012) 32(3): 643-662.